cdeweyx/Medium-Stats-Analysis/README.md

 # Medium-Stats-Analysis
 ### Exploring data and analyzing metrics for user-specific Medium Stats

 The goal is to collect baseline stats on stories from https://medium.com/me/stats in order to get a better understanding of how readers engage with a writers work.
 Note that this is a personal project and is in no way associated with Medium.
-In order to best utilize this repo, follow the following directives depending on your goals:
+In order to best utilize this repo, follow the following directives depending on your goals.
+If the Jupyter notebooks give you trouble rendering, just copy/paste the url at this link: https://nbviewer.jupyter.org/

 #### Get your own data
 * Download and run `scrape_medium_stats.py` after replacing the `USER` and `PASS` variables with your Google login (your Medium account must be linked with Google in order for this to work)